 - Ohio residents

 Applicants to the PA program must have earned a bachelor’s degree from a regionally accredited college or university, and must have a minimum GPA of 3.0 (4.0 scale) in all college work.
 The average cumulative and science GPAs for candidates selected for admission to the 2015 PA cohort is 3.7.

 Official College Transcripts

 Official transcripts from each college/university you attended must be mailed directly to: CASPA, P.O.
 Box 9108, Watertown, MA 02471

-Candidates who have been admitted to Baldwin Wallace University may also contact candidates later in the application and selection process to request a separate set of official transcripts to be sent to the BW Office of Admission.
+Candidates who have been admitted to Baldwin Wallace University will be required to send another set of official transcripts to the BW Admission Office.
 You do not need to send them to BW unless requested.